Eigenmode Expansion (EME) Solver Settings

 Periodicity

-If your defined structure is periodic, you can view the number of repetitions of the periodic unit in this section.
+If your defined structure is periodic, you can view and modify the number of repetitions of the periodic unit in this section.

 Name Description